liuweikarlie/Manulife_fund_WebScraping/README.md

 ```
 pip install panadas

-# because we use the dataframe for do some basic cleaning
+# in the code, i use dataframe for some basic cleaning
 ```

 2. git the this responsibility